Skip to content

 get_build_io_method(model_type)

-get info criteria
+Get info criteria method.

 Source code in sysidentpy\narmax_base.py